mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 escorting a convoy of merchantmen, they were set upon by a pair of 800-ton Vargr frigates shortly after emerging from jump space.
-With her stealth jump drives dampening her exit signature, they had failed to notice the Retribution Incarnate’s presence in the flotilla.
-Both Vargr ships were well within her fusion bay’s range before she opened up.
+With her stealth jump drives dampening her exit signature, they had failed to notice the Retribution Incarnate's presence in the flotilla.
+Both Vargr ships were well within her fusion bay's range before she opened up.
 The fight lasted less than 10 minutes, ending with the complete destruction of both corsairs.
 While the Retribution Incarnate did not escape without being struck, she did escape unscathed.
 Her heavy armor protected